World Chess Championship 2021: Game 6: Carlsen–Nepomniachtchi, 1–0

 Game 6 was a 136-move win for Carlsen that lasted 7 hours 45 minutes.
 As of 2025, it is the longest game in the history of the World Chess Championship, surpassing the previous record, a 124-move draw in game 5 of the World Chess Championship 1978 between Anatoly Karpov and Viktor Korchnoi.

 With 25...Rac8, Nepomniachtchi unbalanced the position by giving up two rooks for Carlsen's queen, offering a slight material advantage to Carlsen in exchange for Nepomniachtchi later obtaining a passed a-pawn.
 Both Carlsen and Nepomniachtchi missed chances during a time scramble just before the first time control at move 40, where the position was considered equal.
 With 52...Qe4, which Anish Giri believed was a mistake and Nepomniachtchi called "unnecessary" in the post-game press conference, Nepomniachtchi gave up his passed a-pawn for Carlsen's h-pawn, leading to an endgame which was advantageous to Carlsen.
 With 80.Rxf7+!
 Carlsen entered an endgame with rook, knight and two connected passed pawns against Nepomniachtchi's queen, which Giri described as "terribly unpleasant" for Nepomniachtchi.
 While the position was a tablebase draw, the burden was mainly on Nepomniachtchi to defend accurately to achieve this.
-Meanwhile, Carlsen, facing no serious threat of losing, could continue pressing his position.
+Meanwhile, Carlsen could continue pressing with no serious threat of losing.
 Nepomniachtchi's 118...Qa5 (instead of Qb6+, forcing the white king into the open) made his task much more difficult.
 Ultimately, Nepomniachtchi made the decisive error 130...Qe6 (130...Qb1 and 130...Qc2 were the only drawing moves according to the tablebase), allowing Carlsen to begin advancing his pawns towards inevitable promotion.

 The players discussed the game immediately after its finish and seemingly agreed that the objective result should have been a draw.
 In the press conference after the game, Carlsen said: "Obviously I'm elated to get this result.
 It was never easy.
 Frankly it shouldn't be.
 There was a lot of the same emotions as the game that I won against Karjakin (in Game 10 of the 2016 World Championship), which was a marathon there as well.
 Obviously this is huge."

 The game was widely praised within the global chess community.
 Former world champion Garry Kasparov praised the game as a counterexample to the stereotypes that "chess isn't a sport" or "that physical condition isn't important in chess", as well as that "classical chess is dead".
 Former world champion challenger Nigel Short described the game as "epic" and called Carlsen's effort in the game "stupendous".
 Later in the match, The New York Times called game 6 "the breakthrough that blew open the contest" and "an epic struggle that rewrote the chess record books."